moosabaloch/FCMServer/README.md

 4, POST Notification: https://fcmserver.herokuapp.com/fcm/notify<br>
 At home page its simple page
-In 2nd link you can take help how the data should be sent to 4 link to notify user. in 3rd link you you can post json data and it'll return your json in response first you must have to test 3rd link if the data will be reflected as you sent then you can continue to 4th link .
+In 2nd link you can take help how the data should be sent to 4 link to notify user. in 3rd link you you can post json data and it'll return your json in response to send data to the server you must have to add a key test1 in the form of JSON then put another JSON as value example {"test1":YOUR_JSON_HERE}. first you must have to test 3rd link if the data will be reflected as you sent then you can continue to 4th link .
 <br><br>
 <br>